 Literature Class

-Your English degree will build a solid foundation of biblical principles you can apply to what you read and absorb daily while presenting limitless career opportunities in diverse fields.
+The literary studies concentration will help build a solid biblical worldview that you can apply to what you read daily.
 You’ll draw closer to the Creator by studying the works of His greatest creation—man—and understanding man’s sin nature.
-In contrast, you’ll glimpse God’s orderliness in how he created language and allowed it to develop.
-By graduation, you’ll be equipped to defend truth, recognize beauty, and articulate what is good using both your experience and your close analysis of great works.
+In contrast, you’ll glimpse God’s orderliness in how He created language and allowed it to develop.
+By graduation, you’ll be equipped to defend truth, recognize beauty, and articulate what is good using both your own experience and your close analysis of great works.

 Senior Presentation

-As an English graduate, you will be equipped to
+As a literary studies graduate, you will be equipped to

 • differentiate between the Christian-traditional view of language and the linguistic view of language;